Saint-Laurent-du-Pont

 Saint-Laurent-du-Pont ([sɛ̃ loʁɑ̃ dy pɔ̃]) is a commune in the Isère department in southeastern France.
-It was the site of the Club Cinq-Sept fire, which killed 146, in 1970.
+In 1970 it was the location of the Club Cinq-Sept fire, in which 146 people died.

 Population

 Economy

 There is a large cement works at Saint-Laurent-du-Pont, unusually inside a national park.

 Twin towns — sister cities

 Saint-Laurent-du-Pont is twinned with: